 Students select a primary field of study in which they concentrate the larger portion of the learning experience during the junior and senior year.
 The requirements for a major in each academic field are outlined in the Academic Programs section of this catalog.
 Within their major, students complete a sequence of at least 24 required credit hours of which 12 credit hours must be upper level.
 Requirements vary with the major selected.
 A minimum 2.0 grade point average or above must be earned in the major field of study.
-DBU requires a minimum cumulative, major, and minor GPA of 2.0 (comprised of transfer and DBU hours).
-In addition to this requirement DBU also requires a DBU minimum cumulative, major, and minor GPA of 2.0 (comprised of DBU residency hours).
+DBU requires a minimum institutional cumulative, major, and minor GPA of 2.0.

+DBU requires a minimum institutional cumulative, major, and minor GPA of 2.0.